Temple B'Nai Israel

 The history of Jews in Oshkosh dates back to 1870-80 when the Wisconsin Jewish Archives indicate that there were two to three Jewish merchants in the community.

-In 1895, there were enough families to form an organization that received recognition from the State of Wisconsin as a religious congregation.
-On May 9, 1895, B'Nai Israel with less that 15 families became a congregation.
-There was no sanctuary at that time so religious services were held at the home of Peter Ress on 11th and Minnesota.
-The original by-laws were written in Yiddish, and the entrance fee was $3.00 and dues were 40 cents per month.
+In 1895 there were enough families to form an organization that received recognition from the State of Wisconsin as a religious congregation.
+On May 9, 1895, with fewer than 15 families, B'Nai Israel (Children of Israel) became a congregation.
+There was no sanctuary at that time so religious services were held at the home of a member.

 By 1902, the congregation began to look for a permanent building to use as a synagogue.
-A piece of property was purchased for $925 at the corner of 9th and Nebraska.
-This was a small wooden building and was mortaged for $800.
+A piece of property was purchased at the corner of 9th and Nebraska.
+A small, 30 year old parochial building from Peace Lutheran Church at the corner of 8th Avenue was then purchased and moved to the property.

 oldtemple.jpg

-In 1901, Rabbi Louis M. Edelson became the first Rabbi and served the congregation for 33 years, until his death.
-His salary was $12.50 per week and $50 for acting as hazan for High Holidays.
-The first weddng was held on December 26, 1904, when Abe Segal married Bertha Scholomovitz.
+Rabbi Louis M. Edelson became the congregation's first Rabbi; he served for 33 years.
+The first wedding was held on December 26, 1904, when Abe Segal married Bertha Scholomovitz.

-The congregation remained in its first building until 1948, when a new Temple at the present location of 1121 Algoma Blvd. was build.
-The congregation was Orthodox originally but joined the Reform movement when it moved into the new building.
+The congregation remained in its first building until 1948, when a new Temple was built at the present location of 1121 Algoma Blvd.
+The building was dedicated on May 15, 1949.
+Originally Orthodox, the congregation joined the Reform movement when it moved into the new building.